The Mobile SDK lets you push notifications to your customers with an iOS or Android application.

 - User Agent Information (UA)

-A token for iOS and/or Android appears on the customer profile once a customer opts-in as an icon next to the app's name.
+A token for iOS and/or Android appears on the customer profile after a customer opts-in as an icon next to the app's name.
 Click on the iOS or Android icons to see the token value for that customer.

-Additionally, you can view the app push event in the activity feed of the customer profile.
+You also can view the app push event in the activity feed of the customer profile.

-Include in a campaign
+Include app push touchpoints in a campaign

 Review app push audience